MicrosoftDocs/fabric-docs/docs/data-factory/data-factory-known-issues-limitations.md

 - Data factory Fast Copy is not yet available.
 - You must have the latest version of the gateway installed in order to use with Dataflows Gen 2.
+- Duration and binary columns aren't supported while authoring in Dataflows Gen2.
 - Output destination to Lakehouse:
   - **DateTimeZone**, **Time**, and **DateTime** columns aren't supported.
   - Spaces or special characters aren't supported in column or table names.
   - No option exists to "auto fixup" invalid column names in Lakehouse connector.
-  - Duration and binary columns aren't supported while authoring in Dataflow Gen2.
-  - Duration and binary columns are not supported while authoring in Dataflow Gen2.

 ## Next steps

 - [Differences between Data Factory in Fabric and Azure](compare-fabric-data-factory-and-azure-data-factory.md)